 this project extracts and experiments with this knowledge to create a moving spectacle once a year at the emerald necklace in boston. the light performance is made up of three light sculptures along the ribbon of green space. the forms are in response to the sun movement, controlling how light move through the space. on the 21st of december, spectators descend upon the park on this particular day to witness the three acts of light.

 special thanks with script writing: carol-anne rodrigues, katharine kettner

 < x >

-the final mark into the landscape was a vertical line, which is aligned to frame the sun, casting an extreme long shadow across a long corridor. the tunnel is always in darkness until the moment the sun moves into perfect alignment with the tower - and suddenly, the whole corridor is shimmering in light and spectators are bathed in warm light for a few dreamlike moments.
+the final mark into the landscape is a vertical tower, which is aligned to frame the sun, casting an extreme long shadow across a long corridor. the tunnel is always in darkness until the moment the sun moves into perfect alignment with the tower - and suddenly, the whole corridor is shimmering in light and spectators are bathed in warm light for a few dreamlike moments.